 - The Avoca substation is fed from two independently supplied 66KV transmission lines to a 20MVA Transformer (66KV to 12.47 KV).

-CenterPoint East telecommunications service is provided by Verizon, Frontier Communications, Comcast, and Level 3 Communications.
+CenterPoint East telecommunications service is provided by Verizon, Frontier Communications, Comcast, and Century Link.
 Fiber optic and copper facilities are readily available via a network of aerial and underground distribution along the park roadways.
 These facilities provide access to a full suite of services ranging from basic telephone service to VoIP and hosted virtual PBX and internet/data across the full range from DSL, T-1, and TDM services through switched or dedicated LAN/WAN from ISDN to MPLS and Ethernet.
 The presence of multiple providers with multiple points of entry provide options for network redundancy and diversity.

 Comcast Business has made one of its most significant infrastructure investments to bring its national, private fiber-optic network to every existing building at CenterPoint and to those parcels that are construction- ready under Mericle’s ReadyToGo!TM Program.
 That means companies can access secure, scalable, high-performance dedicated internet, and point-to- point and multipoint connectivity — optimized for businesses with multiple locations — within 30 days of order.
 Comcast Business enterprise solutions deliver symmetrical bandwidth that scale from 50 Mbps up to 10 Gbps, enabling businesses of all sizes to choose from a comprehensive portfolio of services (data, voice, and video) as well as Ethernet services — all of which feature proactive network and service monitoring 24 x 7 x 365 from Comcast’s dedicated Network Operations Centers.
 In addition, Comcast can also provide back-up and disaster recovery services for redundancy needs and has a local support team located just minutes from CenterPoint.